Aimee Winder Newton: Personal life

 Winder Newton was born in Granger, the daughter of Sherri (Jepson) and Kent Winder.
 Her family has a long history of civic involvement.
 Winder Newton's great-grandfather and father both served as Granger-Hunter Improvement District trustees, with her father also being elected to Taylorsville's first city council.

 Her mother, who died in 2011, worked for Utah Governor Jon Huntsman and was U.S. Rep. Jason Chaffetz’s office manager in West Jordan.
 The eldest of five children, her youngest brother, Isaac, died in 2014.
-Another brother, Mike Winder, was mayor of West Valley City and is currently a member of the Utah House of Representatives.
+Another brother, Mike Winder, was mayor of West Valley City and was a member of the Utah House of Representatives from 2017 to 2022.
 Winder Newton married her husband Matt in 1993 and has four children.

 Education and career

 She graduated from Taylorsville High School, Ricks College, and the University of Utah, where she received a BS in Mass Communications.
 Winder Newton grew a mortgage business and started the communications firm Figco, Inc. She is the founder of Citizens Supporting a Strong Taylorsville, and was the first director of communications for Taylorsville City.
 Winder Newton served as vice-chair for the Taylorsville Economic Development committee, the public-relations and advertising director of the Taylorsville Incorporation Committee, eight years as a planning commissioner, and five years on the Granite School District Community Council.

 In 2022, Winder Newton was appointed by Governor Spencer J. Cox to serve as a senior advisor and director of the newly formed state Office of Families.
 In this position she advises the governor on policy to strengthen families and strive for better outcomes for children.